rommo-e/Rusty/README.md

 # Rusty
-This is for creatting applocations in Rust Language
+This is for creatting applications in Rust Language